1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Just to show you that I'm not exxagerating at all, the following picture shows my mainboard with a blewn up component due to a shortcut.
     ![Melted D4](../assets/images/mainboard_melted-D4_web.jpg)

-    You can check the wiring of both the 24V line and the thermistor by measuring the electrical continuity of the cables.
+    You can check the wiring of both the 24V line and the thermistor by measuring the electrical continuity of the wires.
 If your multimeter doesn't have this function, you can measure the resistance instead.

-    However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a cable still passes the check for continuity, but that individual strands of the wire are broken.
+    However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a wire still passes the check for continuity, but that individual strands of the wire are broken.
 This causes problems if those strands lose contact permanently or during movement of the bed, as it leads to a higher resistance.

-    - At the 24V cables this can lead to the circumstance that the cable will get hot at that spot, that the insulation will melt, that a shortcut might occur and it might even occur that it causes a fire.
+    - At the 24V wires this can lead to the circumstance that the wire will get hot at that spot, that the insulation will melt, that a shortcut might occur and it might even occur that it causes a fire.
-    - At the thermistor cables this can cause the [ERR: MINTEMP](../troubleshooting.md#err-mintempmaxtempthermal-runaway) error message.
+    - At the thermistor wires this can cause the [ERR: MINTEMP](../troubleshooting.md#err-mintempmaxtempthermal-runaway) error message.
 When the problem of breaking strands starts to occur, you'll experience the upcoming of this error message when the head is moving and reaches a certain position.
 In that case those broken strands lose contact, which leads to a suddenly changing resistance value.
 As the temperature is interpreted by the reisistance value of the thermistor, a suddenly changing resistance is interpreted as a sudden change in the temperature.
 If this change is 'big' enough, the belonging error message will be triggered.

 ??? example "Measuring / Checking The Thermistor"

     You can check if a thermistor is working or if it's broken by measuring the resistance of it using a multimeter.
 As described above, at a temperature of 25°C the resistance should be ~100k Ohm.
 If the temperature is lower, the resistance value will be higher; if the temperature is higher, the resistance value will be lower.

-    You can measure by probing the belonging wires at the plug of the mainboard (unplug it!), that would be the black connector labeled as "T0" with the two white cables (see the chapter ["Mainboard" -> "TriGorilla V_3.0.6 (Stock)"](mainboard.md#trigorilla-v_306-stock) for a picture of the location).
+    You can measure by probing the belonging wires at the plug of the mainboard (unplug it!), that would be the black connector labeled as "T0" with the two white wires (see the chapter ["Mainboard" -> "TriGorilla V_3.0.6 (Stock)"](mainboard.md#trigorilla-v_306-stock) for a picture of the location).
 Keep in mind though that by doing so you also measure the wiring itself.
 Means, if there are e.g. broken wires, the thermistor won't work even if the thermistor itself is still fine.

 ??? example "Checking The 24V Heating Circuit Of The Catridge Heater"